cmu-delphi/covidcast-indicators/cds_testing/DETAILS.md

-# Johns Hopkins University Cases and Deaths
+# Corona Data Scraper Testing Data

-We import the confirmed case and deaths data from Johns Hopkins CSSE and export the county-level data as-is.
+We import the testing data from Corona Data Scraper and export the county-level data as-is.
 We also aggregate the data to the MSA, HRR, and State levels.

-In order to avoid confusing public consumers of the data, we maintain consistency how JHU reports the data, please refer to [Exceptions](#Exceptions).
+In order to avoid confusing public consumers of the data, we maintain consistency how CDS reports the data, please refer to [Exceptions](#Exceptions).

 ## Geographical Levels (`geo`)
 * `county`: reported using zero-padded FIPS codes.
 There are some exceptions